rfogar2/CS342/prog1/README.txt

-To compile and run, simply type
+To compile and run on unix machines enter

 	make

-To run again once compiled, type
+To run again once compiled, enter

 	java MidMeeting